Freedom of religion in Romania: Background

 By the late 18th century, Moldavia, Wallachia, and Transylvania were at the crossroads of three major empires: the Ottoman Empire, the Habsburg monarchy, and the Russian Empire.
 Under Habsburg rule, the Catholic monarchy attempted to convert the region to Catholicism.
 Protestant churches were handed over to Catholics, and those who broke with the Catholic Church were punished by flogging.
 Habsburg policies deprived Orthodox churches of tithes, which were redirected to Catholic (or sometimes Protestant) churches, and the monarchy pressured Orthodox clergy to convert to the Romanian Greek Catholic Church, which retained Orthodox rituals but shared doctrinal points with the Catholic Church, including acknowledging the authority of the Pope.
 Imperial decrees officially established the Orthodox and Greek Catholic Churches as being equal to the Catholic Church, but these decrees were not enforced in practice.
-Demands for full religious equality were a core part of the early Romanian nationalist movement in the Habsburg Empire the late 18th century, but these were denied by the empire, which granted Orthodox Christians the freedom to practice their religion but denied their church formal recognition.
+Demands for full religious equality were a core part of the early Romanian nationalist movement in the Habsburg Empire in the late 18th century, but these were denied by the empire, which granted Orthodox Christians the freedom to practice their religion but denied their church formal recognition.

 During the Wallachian Revolution of 1848, anti-Jewish restrictions were passed but rarely enforced, and the Proclamation of Islaz, the primary political document issued by the revolutionists, called for the "emancipation of Israelites and political rights for all compatriots of different faiths.
 After the end of the Crimean War, various political factions courted the support of the Jewish community by promising them full equality.
 Conversion to Christianity was officially encouraged by the authorities, but was seldom practiced by Jews.